ultraleap/Element/Language/ElementReferenceManual.md

 The root scope is known as the global scope as its identifiers can be accessed from anywhere.

 Identifier resolution rules are as follows:
+1. Local identifiers in scope containing the expression being resolved
-1. Local identifier, including function arguments when in a function's scope
+2. Function arguments when in a function's scope
-2. Outer scoped identifier, recursively until global scope
+3. Outer scoped identifiers, repeating 1 and 2 recursively until global scope

 Identifier resolution is distinct from Indexing.
 Indexing is an expression `.` for accessing contents of a value - values have their own Indexing rules.